 - 1 (12 ounce) package white chocolate morsels

 - 1 teaspoon vanilla extract

-- Line a 9-inch square pan with aluminum foil.
-Spray with nonstick cooking spray.
+- Line an 8×8 or 9×9 pan with aluminum foil and spray with nonstick cooking spray.
+Set aside.